Our 2 year Research that led to PLYTIME Learning

 We knew that we could make a real difference to children and that encouraged us to create PLYTIME Learning.
 Moving online enables us to put all our research into use and to create a much more effective online learning solution and in doing so, help more children to be their best.

-We launched the site in October 2021.
+We launched the site at the end of 2021.

 The boys have thoroughly enjoyed PLYTIME and it has made a huge difference to their confidence in maths.
 I really hope taking it on line is a huge success.
 Please let us know once it is up and running